puniverse/quasar/docs/index.md

 To create an event source actor, simply construct an instance of the [`EventSourceActor`]({{javadoc}}/actors/behaviors/EventSourceActor.html) class.
 Event handlers are instances of [`EventHandler`]({{javadoc}}/actors/behaviors/EventHandler.html).
 Event handlers can be registered or unregistered with the actor, and events sent to the actor, through the behavior's interface, the [`EventSource`]({{javadoc}}/actors/behaviors/EventSource.html) class.

-Event handlers are called synchronously on the same strand as the actor's, so they may delay processing by other handlers if they block the strand.
+Event handlers are called synchronously on the same strand as the actor's and _should not_ block the strand.

 #### FiniteStateMachineActor